Captain John Parker Memorial

 Parker was born in Lexington on July 13, 1729.
 A farmer, mechanic, and town officer, he served as the militia captain for the Town of Lexington, placing him at the center of events on April 19, 1775.
 Parker reportedly told his militia: “Stand your ground.
 Don’t fire unless fired upon, but if they mean to have a war, let it begin here.”
 When a shot rang out, from unknown origins, both sides began firing.
 Eight of Parker’s men, including his cousin Jonas Parker, were killed.
 Another ten were wounded.

 After the British proceeded to Concord, the Lexington militia regrouped along the road the British would take on their way back to Boston.
-“Parker’s Revenge,” the site where the militiamen lay in wait to ambush the British, was located and mapped by archaeologists in 2017.
+“Parker’s Revenge,” the site where the militia men lay in wait to ambush the British, was located and mapped by National Park Service archaeologists in 2017.
 The ambush was part of the long string of attacks by colonial militias along what is now referred to as the Battle Road that inflicted heavy casualties, killing 79 British soldiers and wounding 174.

-Although there are no known likenesses of him, Henry H. Kitson’s statue The Lexington Minuteman, erected in 1900, is said to be modeled after Parker.
+Although there are no known likenesses of him, Henry H. Kitson’s Minute Man Statue, erected in 1900, is said to be modeled after Parker.

 The inscription reads: